Skip to main content

 This section walks you through the process of performing a partial validator withdrawal, allowing you to withdraw staked balances above 32 ETH for each of your active Ethereum validators.

-Step 2: Get your validator withdrawal credentials ready#
+Step 2: Prepare your withdrawal credentials

 0x00500b3bf612bed69e888edeb045f590c3f37251e3e049c0732f3adaa57ea3f6